 Types of delirium

 - Mixed delirium.
-This includes both hyperactive and hypoactive signs and symptoms.
-The person may quickly switch back and forth from hyperactive to hypoactive states.
+Symptoms involve both types of delirium.
+The person may quickly switch back and forth from being restless and sluggish.

 Delirium and dementia

-Dementia and delirium may be particularly difficult to distinguish, and a person may have both.
-In fact, delirium frequently occurs in people with dementia.
-But having episodes of delirium does not always mean a person has dementia.
-So a dementia assessment should not be done during a delirium episode because the results could be misleading.
+Delirium often occurs in people with dementia.
+However, episodes of delirium don't always mean a person has dementia.
+Tests for dementia shouldn't be done during a delirium episode because the results could be misleading.

 Some differences between the symptoms of delirium and dementia include:

 - Onset.
-The onset of delirium occurs within a short time, while dementia usually begins with relatively minor symptoms that gradually worsen over time.
+The onset of delirium occurs within a short time — within a day or two.
+Dementia usually begins with minor symptoms that get worse over time.

 - Attention.
-The ability to stay focused or maintain attention is significantly impaired with delirium.
+The ability to stay focused or maintain focus is impaired with delirium.
 A person in the early stages of dementia remains generally alert.
 Someone with dementia often isn't sluggish or agitated.

-- Fluctuation.
-The appearance of delirium symptoms can fluctuate significantly and frequently throughout the day.
-While people with dementia have better and worse times of day, their memory and thinking skills stay at a fairly constant level during the course of a day.
+- Rapid changes in symptoms.
+Delirium symptoms can come and go several times during the day.
+While people with dementia have better and worse times of day, their memory and thinking skills typically stay at a constant level.

 When to see a doctor

-If a relative, friend or someone in your care shows any signs or symptoms of delirium, talk to the person's health care provider.
-Your input about the person's symptoms, typical thinking and everyday abilities will be important for a diagnosis.
+If a relative, friend or someone in your care shows symptoms of delirium, talk to the person's health care provider.
+Your input about symptoms, typical thinking and usual abilities will be important for a diagnosis.
 It also can help the provider find the cause of the disorder.

-If you notice symptoms in someone in the hospital or nursing home, report your concerns to the nursing staff or doctor rather than assuming that those problems have been observed.
-Older people recovering in the hospital or living in a long-term care facility are particularly at risk of delirium.
+If you notice symptoms in someone in the hospital or nursing home, report your concerns to the nursing staff or health care provider.
+The symptoms may not have been observed.
+Older people who are in the hospital or are living in a long-term care center are at risk of delirium.

-Delirium may have a single cause or more than one cause.
+The disorder may have a single cause or more than one cause.
 For example, a medical condition combined with the side effects of a medicine could cause delirium.
-Sometimes no cause can be identified.
+Sometimes no cause can be found.
 Possible causes include:

-- Urinary tract infection, pneumonia or the flu, especially in older adults
+- Urinary tract infection, pneumonia, the flu or COVID-19, especially in older adults

 - Exposure to a toxin, such as carbon monoxide, cyanide or other poisons